-The cumulative area of any Cannabis Cultivation Site(s) located in areas identified as having Prime Agricultural Soil shall not exceed 20 percent of the area of Prime Agricultural Soil on the Parcel.
+The cumulative area of any Cannabis Cultivation Site(s) located in areas identified as having Prime Agricultural Soil shall not exceed 20 percent of the area of Prime Agricultural Soil on the Parcel or legal lot.
 Where occurring in areas with Prime Agricultural Soil, Cultivation shall only occur within the native soil.
 Removal of native soil and replacement with manufactured soil is prohibited.
-Exceptions to the in native soil planting requirement may be considered with a Use Permit.
-Where an exception is sought, the Use Permit application shall include evidence demonstrating that in the circumstances of the particular cultivation site, it is better to not plant within the native soils.
-An exception shall only be approved if it can be demonstrated that the native soil will not be impaired or damaged.